-Hertel & Brown Physical Therapy’s Women’s Health program offers women unique treatment options for urinary and bowel incontinence, pelvic pain, and/or pelvic floor dysfunction.
+Hertel & Brown Physical Therapy’s Pelvic Floor Health program offers women, men and children unique treatment options for urinary and bowel incontinence, pelvic pain, and/or pelvic floor dysfunction.
 Julie Johnson, DPT, BCB-PMD, is board certified in pelvic muscle dysfunction biofeedback by the Biofeedback Certification International Alliance (BCIA).
 She uses high-tech, state-of-the-art equipment to provide women with a safe, nonsurgical option to treat pelvic floor disorders.
 Call us at 814.456.6000 today to schedule an appointment.

 What is pelvic floor dysfunction?

 Millions of Americans suffer from pelvic floor dysfunction, yet for most, it is an embarrassing, underreported, and untreated issue.
 Pelvic floor dysfunction refers to a wide range of problems that occur when the muscles in the pelvis do not work properly in coordination with one another.
 The pelvic floor is a group of muscles that attach to the front, back, and sides of the pelvic bone and sacrum (the large bone just above the tailbone).
 Similar to a sling or hammock, these muscles support the organs in the pelvis, including the bladder, uterus, and rectum.
 Problems with the pelvic floor muscles can lead to many problems including urinary incontinence, overactive bladder, bowel dysfunction, and chronic pelvic pain, just to name a few.
 This is a difficult and complex area to treat because we cannot see these muscles contract or relax like we can with a bicep muscle.
 Physical therapy can help resolve these problems using various treatments including biofeedback.